-For individuals with sensory disabilities, this IS/MND can be made available in Braille, in large print, on audiocassette, or on computer disk by writing to the Caltrans District 4 mailing or email address or by calling California Relay Service at (800) 735-2929 (TTY), (800) 735-2922 (Voice), or 711.
+For individuals with sensory disabilities, the document can be made available in Braille, in large print, on audiocassette, or on computer disk by writing to the Caltrans District 4 mailing or email address or by calling California Relay Service at (800) 735-2929 (TTY), (800) 735-2922 (Voice), or 711.

-An accessible electronic copy of this IS/MND is available to download at the District 4 Environmental Documents by County website (https://dot.ca.gov/caltrans-nearme/district-4/d4-popular-links/d4-environmental-docs).
+An accessible electronic copy of this IS/MND is available to download at the District 4 Environmental Documents by County website (https://dot.ca.gov/caltrans-near-me/district-4/d4-popular-links/d4-environmental-docs).

-Draft Initial Study with Proposed Mitigated Negative Declaration
+Initial Study with Mitigated Negative Declaration